friday27/backend-dev/leetcode_note.md

 1154\.
 Day of the Year
 1184\.
 Distance Between Bus Stops
 1207\.
 Unique Number of Occurrences
+1221\.
+Split a String in Balanced Strings
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
+1252\.
+Cells with Odd Values in a Matrix
 1267\.
 Count Servers that Communicate
 1268\.
 Search Suggestions System (Review)
+1275\.
+Find Winner on a Tic Tac Toe Game
 1277\.
 Count Square Submatrices with All Ones **(Review)**
 1281\.
 Subtract the Product and Sum of Digits of an Integer
 1287\.
 Element Appearing More Than 25% In Sorted Array
 1290\.
 Convert Binary Number in a Linked List to Integer
 1295\.
 Find Numbers with Even Number of Digits
+1297\.
+Maximum Number of Occurrences of a Substring (To be improved)
 1299\.
 Replace Elements with Greatest Element on Right Side
 1302\.
 Deepest Leaves Sum
 1304\.
 Find N Unique Integers Sum up to Zero